Curedbio/3D-Printer/Protein/readme.md

 # Protein 3D Printing

 Download PDF file for more info (CAT, SPA, ENG).
+Example uses BCR-ABL wt (2HYY) and mutant (2Z60) with some ATP, imatinib and dasatinib as ligands.

 ## Protocol
 1. Look for your ptein of interest at the Protein Data Bank and downalod PDB file.